 Lie in this position for 10 minutes, either after a training session or in the evening before going to bed.

 Pose 2 – Down Dog (Adho Mukha Svanasana)

-Down Dog is a position you can keep improving and developing over time.
-The pose stretches the entire back of the body, and is often used as a transitional position and "pause" pose.
+Down Dog is a pose you can keep improving and developing over time.
+The pose stretches the entire back side of the body and is often used as a transitional position and "pause" pose.

 But don't be fooled by its seemingly simple expression.
 Down Dog is a challenge for both beginners and experts.
 It is part of the Sun Salutation series and, depending on how it is used, can be active as well as passive.
 A pose that, like Legs up the wall, turns your world upside down and activates muscles and connective tissue throughout the body.

-Make sure try to extend the heels down towards the ground, possibly place a folded blanket under the heels, suck in the lower part of the stomach and send the hips backwards and upwards towards the ceiling.
+Make sure to try to extend the heels down towards the ground, possibly place a folded blanket under the heels, suck in the lower part of the stomach, and send the hips backward and upwards towards the ceiling.
 It is crucial that you place the weight in the hands in the entire palm and not just the wrists, and try to create a straight line in the upper back.